 - Consumption of medicated ghee, considering the Dosha type of the Psoriasis and the person, for 5 to 7 days.

 - Detoxifying, by inducing vomiting (Vamana) and purgation (Virechana).
 This is followed by medicated buttermilk dripping overhead (Thakradhara) and pasting the entire body with a paste of medicines.

 - Basthies (medicated enemas) are being done for 8 days and internal medicines like herbal concoctions; medicated ghee has to be consumed for at least 90 days.

-A strict diet regime has to be followed during the entire treatment period.
+Apart from psoriasis treatment in ayurveda, a strict diet regime has to be followed during the entire treatment period.

 - A vegetarian diet is most preferable